-A menstruating woman should schedule her cleanse around her cycle to ensure that she is not bleeding during the active cleansing phase.
-If her period comes unexpectedly, she can continue on the kitchari diet, but should suspend all other practices (abhyanga, nasya, triphala, etc.) until her menstruation is complete.
+A menstruating person should schedule their cleanse around their cycle to ensure that they do not bleeding during the active cleansing phase.
+If a period comes unexpectedly, it's okay to continue on the kitchari diet, but suspend all other practices (abhyanga, nasya, triphala, etc.) until menstruation is complete.

 The Preparation Phase

 This phase is all about cleaning up your diet and lifestyle in order to prepare for an effective cleanse.
 During the preparation days, you will want to eliminate (or at least dramatically reduce) your use of coffee, caffeine, tobacco products, alcohol, and any recreational drugs.

 At the same time, you will be reducing your intake of fast foods, processed foods, meat, dairy, refined sugars, and sweets.
 Focus instead on eating as many simple, whole foods as possible (fruits, vegetables, whole grains, legumes, nuts, and seeds).